Vanishing of Invariant 2-Jet Differentials and Improved Hyperbolicity Degree Bounds in Dimension Two: Introduction

 so that, at least formally, only slanted vector fields of pole order \(3\) are accessible.
 Their effective construction, which ultimately succeeds, rests on a key technical contribution of Păun~\cite{mihaipaun2008}.
 The principal difficulty lies in ensuring that the resulting differential \(\omega_2\) is algebraically independent of \(\omega_1\).
 Păun proceeds by contradiction: assuming otherwise leads to a certain ODE, and he shows that this ODE admits no nontrivial solution.
 This ODE‑based argument, however, breaks down when \( m \geqslant 6 \), leaving the extension to that case an open problem.

-In the logarithmic case, a nonzero family of negatively twisted jet differentials can first be obtained via much the same Riemann–Roch computation when the plane curves have degree \(d \geqslant 11\).
-By adapting the three key techniques described above, Rousseau~\cite{Rousseau2009} proved that the complement \(\mathbb{P}^2 \setminus \mathcal{C}\) is hyperbolic for generic plane curves \(\mathcal{C}\) of degree \(d \geqslant 14\), thus improving the previous bounds of Siu--Yeung~\cite{siu_yeung1996} and El Goul~\cite{ElGoul2003}.
+In the logarithmic case, by adapting the three key techniques described above, Rousseau~\cite{Rousseau2009} proved that the complement \(\mathbb{P}^2 \setminus \mathcal{C}\) is hyperbolic for generic plane curves \(\mathcal{C}\) of degree \(d \geqslant 14\), thus improving the previous bounds of Siu--Yeung~\cite{siu_yeung1996} and El Goul~\cite{ElGoul2003}.